Dejan Savićević: 1989–90 season

 Savićević's first season in earnest with Red Star was 1989–90.

 Savićević helped Red Star win three consecutive national titles – in 1989–90, 1990–91 and 1991–92, two national Cups in 1990 and 1992 as well as a European Cup and an Intercontinental Cup, both in 1991.

 In 1991, following Red Star's European success, Savićević came joint second in the voting for the European Footballer of the Year (Ballon d'Or).
 In the Sport daily newspaper's choice, he was declared the best Yugoslav athlete.

-A.C.
-Milan
+AC Milan

-Savićević's tremendous close control and vision convinced Serie A champions A.C.
-Milan to secure his services for the reported DM30 million (≈ £9.4 million) ahead of the 1992–93 season as part of the £34 million worth of transfer fees club owner Silvio Berlusconi injected into the team that summer.
-Also arriving to an already star-laden squad during the same transfer window were the world-class players Jean-Pierre Papin (world record signing for £10 million if only for a few weeks until Juve bought Gianluca Vialli from Sampdoria for £12 million), Zvonimir Boban, Gianluigi Lentini (another Berlusconi's world record signing for £13 million), and Stefano Eranio.
+Savićević's tremendous close control and vision convinced Serie A champions AC Milan to secure his services for the reported ITL10 billion or DM30 million (≈ £9.4 million) ahead of the 1992–93 season as part of the £34 million worth of transfer fees club owner Silvio Berlusconi injected into the team that summer.
+The player had reportedly been on the club's radar for more than a season, with Milan's sporting director Ariedo Braida coming to Belgrade in April 1991 to personally assess him at the European Cup semi-final return leg versus Bayern.
+Furthermore, sports agent Predrag Naletilić was the main operational liaison involved in the transfer.
+Also arriving to an already star-laden squad during the same transfer window were the world-class players Jean-Pierre Papin (world record signing for £10 million if only for a few weeks until Juve bought Gianluca Vialli from Sampdoria for £12 million), Zvonimir Boban, Gianluigi Lentini (another Berlusconi's world record signing for £13 million) and Stefano Eranio.